-Many commenters recognized the need for disclosure of potential conflicts of interest, although several commenters took issue with the term "conflict of interest" and instead preferred the term "material relationships" as used in SEC's Regulation M-A. Notice to Members 04-83 focused on potential conflicts arising from serving as advisor to the transaction, such as receiving a contingency fee for a completed transaction.
+Many commenters recognized the need for disclosure of potential conflicts of interest, although several commenters took issue with the term "conflict of interest" and instead preferred the term "material relationships" as used in SEC's Regulation M-A.

+Notice to Members 04-83 focused on potential conflicts arising from serving as advisor to the transaction, such as receiving a contingency fee for a completed transaction.
 Many commenters believed that a success fee, either for the fairness opinion or the transaction in question, should be disclosed.
 One commenter noted that potential conflicts of interest may arise under many other circumstances, including serving as an underwriter, lender, market maker, asset manager, or providing research coverage.

 Several commenters noted that existing rules of the SEC and common law currently require extensive disclosure in connection with fairness opinions and urged NASD to make sure its rules were consistent with these existing requirements.
 There was some support for a rule that "complements" existing disclosure requirements.
 NASD believes that the proposed rule change is consistent with existing SEC requirements.
-In the proposed rule change, NASD would require disclosure of "any material relationship that existed during the past two years or is mutually understood to be contemplated and any compensation received or to be received as a result of the relationship between the member and the companies that are involved in the transaction that is the subject of the fairness opinion" - the same standard that is required in Item 1015(b)(4) of SEC's Regulation M-A.5 NASD has not sought to require firms to identify "any significant conflicts of interest" as originally proposed in Notice to Members 04-83, but instead has relied on existing standards developed by the SEC.
+In the proposed rule change, NASD would require disclosure of "whether there is any material relationship that existed during the past two years or is mutually understood to be contemplated in which any compensation was received or is intended to be received as a result of the relationship between the member and the companies that are involved in the transaction that is the subject of the fairness opinion."
+This disclosure is based on the requirements in Item 1015(b)(4) of SEC's Regulation M-A.5 NASD has not sought to require firms to identify "any significant conflicts of interest" as originally proposed in Notice to Members 04-83.